daquinterop/Py_DSSATTools/README.md

 pip install DSSATTools
 ```
 ## Documentation
-The documentation is in process of being updated.
+The documentation is found here: https://py-dssattools.readthedocs.io/en/latest/.
 However, this readme and the Example Notebooks contain all the information you need to use the library.
 ## Example Notebooks
 You'll find example notebooks in this repo:[https://github.com/daquinterop/DSSATTools_notebooks](https://github.com/daquinterop/DSSATTools_notebooks).
 I'll keep uploading examples as some new feature is introduced.
 ## Module contents